akash-d-dev/Auto-quiz-solver-extension/README.md

-Still solving your Kalvium quiz manually?
+Still solving your quiz manually?

 Use this extension, it will solve your quiz automatically 😁